philoserf/philoserf.com/content/now.md

 I am …

-- back **home** in the midwest after a, too short, visit to the Seattle area
+- worn down by the lingering effects of our global pandemic

 … grateful for